mystringdose/learninghours/README.md

 # learninghours
-Application for tracking how many hour employees have invested into doing professional courses
+Application for tracking how many hours employees have invested into doing professional courses